Niruthiha/climatechange_chatbot/README.md

 - pypdf: For reading PDF documents.

 ## Fine-Tuning the Model
-The script to fine-tune the model and evaluate its performance is fine_tune_model.py.
+1. The script to fine-tune the model and evaluate its performance is fine_tune_model.py.

-Upload Training Data
+2. Upload Training Data

-Ensure your training data is in the data/ directory.
+3. Ensure your training data is in the data/ directory.
 The data should be in JSONL format.

-Fine-Tune the Model
+4. Fine-Tune the Model
+I got confirmation email from oepn ai like this

 ![image](https://github.com/user-attachments/assets/a866e32d-6cda-4246-b39c-f700339488a7)